 The history of religion and philosophy is a very big subject, and contractions are common.
 How much history is there in popular "perennial philosophy"?
 In this respect, my own views and conclusions do not converge with those of well known writers like Frithjof Schuon or Ken Wilber.
 Briefly, Schuon represents the “traditionalist” model of “religio perennis,” while Wilber represents the neoperennial “integral” approach.
 These two exponents are generally considered to be at opposite ends of the spectrum of exegesis.
 Their followers tend to insinuate that these interpreters have more or less expressed the last word on the subject.
 However, disagreements are possible.
 Wilber’s version has recently been contested by some of his former supporters in a rather notable controversy.

-Ananda K. Coomaraswamy (1877-1947) is another well known exponent, nearer to Schuon than to Wilber, though some differences in output are clearly discernible.
+Ananda K. Coomaraswamy (1877-1947) is another well known exponent, nearer to Schuon than to Wilber, although some differences in output are clearly discernible.
 A critical version of Coomaraswamy may be found in one of my early works (The Resurrection of Philosophy, pp. 234-244).
-I could doubtless improve upon that now (it was written in 1984-5), but the approach suffices as evidence of some basic disagreements.
+I could doubtless improve upon that now (the book was written in 1984-5), but the approach suffices as evidence of some basic disagreements.
 I sympathise with the complaints of Coomaraswamy about the superiority complex of Western nations.
 However, as compensation he did enjoy a privileged position at the Boston Museum of Fine Arts for three decades until his death.
 He had a Ceylonese father and an English mother.
 He was a very erudite art historian who wrote many learned articles which are still of significance (see Roger Lipsey, ed., Coomaraswamy, 3 vols, 1977).
-Yet some assessors have been disconcerted by the influence of the Neo-Scholastic movement associated with Aquinas.
-It is this sort of theological colouring which has provided a bone of contention.
+Some assessors have been disconcerted by the influence upon Coomaraswamy of the Neo-Scholastic movement associated with Aquinas.
+Theological colouring has provided a bone of contention.

 l to r: Rene Guenon, Frithjof Schuon, Shaikh Ahmad al-Alawi

-There is no doubt that Frithjof Schuon and Rene Guenon (1886-1951) created interest in Sufism, which served to counterbalance the predominant Western popular focus upon occultism and Theosophy.
+There is no doubt that Frithjof Schuon and Rene Guenon (1886-1951) created interest in Sufism, a subject serving to counterbalance the predominant Western popular focus upon occultism and Theosophy.
 Guenon was the originator of that trend.
 This French Roman Catholic converted to Islam and Sufism during 1911-12 in Paris.
-He was not insularist and believed that other religions were derivatives of a universal truth, though having suffered distortions.
-He started to write books in the 1920s, and expressed strong criticisms of Western society.
+He was not insularist, believing that other religions were derivatives of a universal truth, though having suffered distortions.
+He started to write books in the 1920s.
+Guenon expressed strong criticisms of Western society.
 In 1930 he settled in Cairo, his second wife being an Egyptian Muslim.
 He lived in Egypt for the rest of his life as a Muslim Sufi with the name of Abdul Wahid Yahya.

 The 1920s output of Guenon influenced the German Frithjof Schuon (1907-1998), who corresponded with Guenon for many years until they met in Egypt during 1938.
 Schuon had earlier visited Algeria in 1932 and there encountered Shaikh Ahmad al-Alawi (1869-1934), a Sufi figurehead representing the Shadhili dervish tradition.
-Alawi showed an unusual respect for Christians, and had travelled to France in 1926.
-Alawi preferred to reconcile Islam and modernity, and even favoured the controversial practise of translating the Quran into French.
+Alawi showed an unusual respect for Christians; he had travelled to France in 1926.
+Alawi preferred to reconcile Islam and modernity, even favouring the controversial practise of translating the Quran into French.
 One of Schuon’s followers later contributed an academic work on the Algerian.
 See Martin Lings, A Sufi Saint of the Twentieth Century: Shaikh Ahmad al-Alawi (1961; new edn,1993).

 Schuon later spent much time in America, where he demonstrated an empathy for the Plains Indians, being adopted by Sioux and Crow families.
 Probably his most well known book is The Transcendent Unity of Religions (1953).
 His influential follower Martin Lings (d.2005) subsequently contributed a biography of the prophet of Islam which gained acclaim in the Muslim world.
 See Lings, Muhammad: His Life Based on the Earliest Sources (1983).

-Guenon had disowned being a philosopher, and tended to support the caste dogmas of Hinduism, a gesture which has been viewed by some commentators as a serious flaw in his exegesis.
+Guenon had disowned being a philosopher, tending to support the caste dogmas of Hinduism, a gesture which has been viewed by some commentators as a serious flaw in his exegesis.
 Cf. Wikipedia Rene Guenon.
 Whereas Coomaraswamy moved at a tangent in his attempt to demonstrate the unity of Vedanta and Platonism.
-That was a difficult assignment, and is still harassed by some popular beliefs about Plato and the Greek Neoplatonists which have no secure basis.
+That was a difficult assignment, attended by some popular beliefs about Plato and the Greek Neoplatonists which have no secure basis.

 l to r: Ananda K. Coomaraswamy, Aldous Huxley